Unfortunately only a few of the imposing birds still live in the Black Forest

 Theme trail to the Auerhahn am Kaltenbronn

-A themed trail for children was set up at Kaltenbronn in the northern Black Forest in 2019. the Auerhahnsteig provides hikers with interesting facts about the wood grouse and their habitat over a length of 2,4 km.
+At Kaltenbronn in the northern Black Forest there was one in 2019 Themed trail for children furnished.
+The Auerhahnsteig provides hikers with interesting facts about the wood grouse and their habitat over a length of 2,4 km.

 Blueberries are tasty, but far more important to wood grouse than to us